Leading in All-Star voting, Henderson says he's blessed and would take part in Home Run Derby - BaltimoreBaseball.com

 Leading in All-Star voting, Henderson says he’s blessed and would take part in Home Run Derby

-“I’m just going to go out there and continue to play my game and just try to my team win ballgames.
+“It was really humbling, and I’m very honored and blessed to be in that position,” Henderson said on Tuesday.
+“I’m just going to go out there and continue to play my game and just try to help my team win ballgames.
 That’s the most important thing to me.”

 Henderson is batting .274 with 22 home runs, including eight leadoff homer and 49 RBIs.
-He currently has a 10-game hitting streak.
+He has a 10-game hitting streak.

 “It’s a testament to the guys we have here,” Henderson said.
 “Everybody plays hard, plays their game and goes out there and tries to help the team win, and stuff like that will come along with it.
 That’s just the mindset we have, to go out there and play hard baseball and whatever comes with it, comes with it.”